ganelson/inweb/guide/Chapter 2/Conventions.md

 If `sections are numbered sequentially` is used, sections are instead abbreviated `s1`, `s2`, `s3` and so on.
 Generically, `sections are not numbered sequentially`.

+* `search box on section pages` or `no search box on section pages`.
+Affects only weaving, and only if the pattern provides a search plugin (as `HTML`, and all patterns derived from it, do).
+This places a search box on every page of woven code, just under the breadcrumbs.
+Generically, `no search box on section pages`.

+* `search box on index page` or `no search box on index page`.
+Affects only weaving, and only if the pattern provides a search plugin (as `HTML`, and all patterns derived from it, do).
+This places a search box on the index (i.e., contents) page of a web, just under the breadcrumbs.
+Generically, `search box on index page`.

 ## Conventions affecting tangling

 * `metadata in strings are written between LEFT and RIGHT`.
 This changes the notation